-Temporal dynamics in water availability modulate the effect of Stipa on Retama
+Temporal dynamics in water availability modulate the effect of Stipa on Retama regardless of the inter-annual variation in rainfall availability among years.

-In contrast with our initial hypothesis, Stipa negatively 60 affected Retama survival during the three years of study, ity among years.
 This may be explained because the studied interaction was mainly driven by light competition, and therefore water availability only played a secondary role in its outcome.
-However, intra-annual dynamics in water availabil-65 ity and our irrigation treatment modulated the effect of Stipa on the stress level experienced by Retama seedlings.
+However, intra-annual dynamics in water availability and our irrigation treatment modulated the effect of Stipa on the stress level experienced by Retama seedlings.
 Goldberg and Novoplansky (1997) proposed a conceptual model to introduce the effect of intra-annual resource dynamics on plant-plant interactions.
-In their model, nurse plants affected 70 negatively protégée growth during pulses (our wet seasons) due to competition by resources, while increased survival during periods with low nutrient availability (our dry seasons).
-The final outcome would depend on how much the negative 75 effect on growth during wet seasons affects survival during dry periods, and on the relative importance of plant uptake or abiotic factors affecting resource availability during these dry periods (Goldberg and Novoplansky 1997, Hastwell and Facelli 2003).
-However, the effects of Stipa on the Fv/Fm (our surrogate of plant stress) of Retama seedlings during 80 wet/dry seasons found differed from the expected responses arisen from the predictions of Goldberg and Novoplansky (1997).
-Specifically, we detected a trend towards facilitation and competition during wet and dry seasons, respectively (although it must be considered that we only measured the 85 degree of stress experienced by Retama and not its growth or survival seasonally, which could be a better test for this model).
-Differences produced in the outcome of the interaction studied within these seasonal dynamics varied with irrigation, which overall suggest a reduction of competition 90 intensity at intermediate levels of abiotic stress (watered plants during summer or unwatered plant during spring), but a prevalence of competition in the rest of assayed situations, as suggested by the refined SGH when the two species regardless of the inter-annual variation in rainfall availabilinvolved are stress tolerators (Maestre et al. 2009).
+In their model, nurse plants affected negatively protégée growth during pulses (our wet seasons) due to competition by resources, while increased survival during periods with low nutrient availability (our dry seasons).
+The final outcome would depend on how much the negative effect on growth during wet seasons affects survival during dry periods, and on the relative importance of plant uptake or abiotic factors affecting resource availability during these dry periods (Goldberg and Novoplansky 1997, Hastwell and Facelli 2003).
+However, the effects of Stipa on the Fv/Fm (our surrogate of plant stress) of Retama seedlings during wet/dry seasons found differed from the expected responses arisen from the predictions of Goldberg and Novoplansky (1997).
+Specifically, we detected a trend towards facilitation and competition during wet and dry seasons, respectively (although it must be considered that we only measured the degree of stress experienced by Retama and not its growth or survival seasonally, which could be a better test for this model).
+Differences produced in the outcome of the interaction studied within these seasonal dynamics varied with irrigation, which overall suggest a reduction of competition intensity at intermediate levels of abiotic stress (watered plants during summer or unwatered plant during spring), but a prevalence of competition in the rest of assayed situations, as suggested by the refined SGH when the two species involved are stress tolerators (Maestre et al. 2009).